 The Graeber, Simmons and Cowan architect firm of Austin was awarded a contract to design the student-approved Lowman Student Center renovation project, which is expected to cost $10 million.
 The regents also approved increasing student center fees to $60 per long semester and $30 per summer semester, beginning this fall.

 Also approved was a $3.9 million contract with Williams Industries of Houston for renovation of the Administration Building.
 Preliminary work on that project, which totals $4.7 million, has been underway for several months.
 Completion is expected in the summer of 2000.

 A contract for $299,900 was also awarded to Molina Walker Architects, Inc. of Houston for Phase II of the Agricultural Mechanization Center near Holleman Field.

-Gerald B. Harris & Associates, Inc. of Huntsville was also awarded a contact to design parking lots totaling 100 spaces on the north and south central boundaries of the campus.
+Gerald B. Harris and Associates, Inc. of Huntsville was also awarded a contact to design parking lots totaling 100 spaces on the north and south central boundaries of the campus.

 Bernard G. Johnson, 83, long-time member of Sam Houston State University's board of regents and namesake of the university's coliseum is named, died Tuesday.
 For 18 years Johnson served as a member of the Board of Regents of the Texas State University System, and held the position of chairman from 1974 to 1976.
 He served as vice-chairman for two years prior to that time and again from 1982 through 1987.